Generic Name: Docetaxel Injection (doe se TAKS el)

 - Hair loss is common with docetaxel injection.
 Most of the time, normal hair growth has come back.
 Sometimes, hair growth has not gone back to normal.
 Talk with the doctor.

-- Rarely, some lung problems have happened with docetaxel injection.
-Call your doctor right away if you have signs of lung or breathing problems like shortness of breath or other trouble breathing, cough, or fever.
+- Liver problems have rarely happened with docetaxel injection.
+Sometimes, this has been deadly.
+Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - If you are 65 or older, use docetaxel injection with care.
 You could have more side effects.